Physical Address

 Also, you might switch on your DND button on your phone so you won’t get any notifications.

-In addition, you might set your wifi to cut off during a certain time or place an app on your phone that locks your Social Media apps at a set time.
+You might take things further by setting your WiFi to cut off during a certain time or place an app on your phone that locks your Social Media apps at a set time.

 Have a conversation with the person that you want to express your boundaries to.
 Be stern but also polite when you express your boundaries.